tfpk/macrokata/exercises/07_more_repetition/README.md

 # }
 ```

-Importantly, with the above example, you have to be careful about using `$vec1` and `$vec2`
+Importantly, with the above example, you have to be careful about using `$vec1`
-in the same repetition.
-It is a compiler error to use two metavariables captured
+and `$vec2` in the same repetition within the transcriber.
+It is a compiler
-a different number of times in the same repetition.
+error to use two metavariables captured a different number of times in the same
+repetition.

 To quote [the reference](https://doc.rust-lang.org/reference/macros-by-example.html#transcribing):